hojabri/suss/README.md

 # SUSS
 Suspicious user session system

-This service, detects suspicious user logins, based on login location and, the time spent from the last login.
+This service, detects suspicious user logins, based on login location and, the time spent from the last login attempt.
-It assumes the maximum speed of possible movement of 500 Miles per hour (configurable in the config files) if the location of use is changed while login.
+It assumes the maximum speed of possible movement of the user, 500 Miles per hour (which is configurable in the config files) if the user location is changed between the logins.
-Location is extracted by looking up in a Geo DB (from Maxmind).
+Location is extracted by looking up user IP in a Geo DB (from Maxmind).

 ## Instructions

 1. Make sure you have Go installed ([download](https://golang.org/dl/)).
-2. To build an executable binary file, type `make build` in a command line terminal.
+2. To build an executable binary file, run `make build` in a command line terminal.
 This will build and create `susswebservice` file.
-3. To build and run the docker package container for this application, type in the terminal: ``make docker-up``
+3. To build and run the docker package container for this application, run ``make docker-up`` in the terminal.
-4. To run unit tests, type in the terminal: ``make test``
+4. To run unit tests, run  in the ``make test`` terminal.

 ## Configuration:
-- There are two versions of configurations file by default: `dev` and `production`, but you can create as many configuration file with any name.
-To use a specific config file before running the application, specify `MODE` environment variable. for example `MODE=dev`, `MODE=production` or `MODE=your_config_file`.
-This will tell the application to look for `dev.yaml`, `production.yaml` or `your_config_file.yaml` file and reads configurations from that file.
+- There are two versions of configuration files by default: `dev` and `prod`, but you can create as many configuration files as you want, with any name.
+To use a specific config file before running the application, specify `MODE` environment variable. for example `MODE=dev`, `MODE=prod` or `MODE=your_config_file`.
+This will tell the application to look for `dev.yaml`, `prod.yaml` or `your_config_file.yaml` file and reads the configurations from that file.
-- Configuration files are located under ``configs`` directory.
+- Configuration files are located under ``configs`` folder.
-- Format of the configuration file is YAML type.
+- Format of the configuration file is YAML.

 #### SUSPICIOUS_THRESHOLD:

-The maximum speed of supposed a use can move in the earth between two logins.
+The maximum speed which a user can move in the earth between two logins.

 #### DETECTION_MODE:

-It is used how to determine a suspicious login according to distance and speed.
+Indicates the way of determining a suspicious login according to distance and speed.
-Detection mode either Optimistic, Normal or Pessimistic.
+Detection mode can either be Optimistic, Normal or Pessimistic.

-- _Optimistic_:   will deduct accuracy radius from distance
+- _Optimistic_:   will deduct accuracy radius of login location coordination from distance
 - _Normal_:       ignore accuracy radius
 - _Pessimistic_:  will add accuracy radius to distance

 #### GEO_CITY_DB:
-The file name of GEO CITY DB.
-(Please download the latest version from https://dev.maxmind.com/geoip/geoip2/geolite2/) It located under the ``geodb`` folder.
+The file name of GEO DB.
+(Please download the latest version from https://dev.maxmind.com/geoip/geoip2/geolite2/) It is located under the ``geodb`` folder.

 #### WEBSERVICE:

 This contains some key/value configuration of the webservice.
-- PORT: port number of webservice
+- PORT: port number of the webservice
-- DOMAIN: domain name. it is used for get a valid ssl certification from letencrypt website (https://letsencrypt.org/).
-To use this feature, we need to host the webservice in a registered domain.
+- DOMAIN: domain name. it is used to get a valid SSL certification from letsencrypt website (https://letsencrypt.org/).
+To use this feature, you need to host the webservice in a registered domain.
 - ENABLE_AUTOCERT: it indicates whether we want to enable auto certificate from letsencrypt site or not.
-Don't make it enable, unless you host the webservice in a registered domain.
+Don't make it true, unless you host the webservice in a registered domain.

 #### DB:
-- GORM_LOG_LEVEL: the log level of GORM (ORM of the db), if set to `info` it will print all SQL queries, while running. if set to `error`, it only prints GORM related errors in the log.
+- GORM_LOG_LEVEL: the log level of GORM (ORM library to access to the sqlite), if it is set to `info` it will print all SQL queries, while running. if it is set to `error`, it only prints GORM related errors in the log terminal.

 ## How to run
-1- Build and run locally:
+#### Build and run locally:
-- Build the application (read instructions part)
+- Build the application (read the instructions section)
-- In the terminal type:
+- Run this command in the terminal:
 ```
 MODE=dev ./susswebservice
 ```